Environmental Diversity

 The population of the Malayan tiger, pictured in our logo, is dwindling.
 From 3,000 in the 1950s, the number of tigers in Malaysia is estimated to have declined to between 250 and 340.
 We are working with WWF-Malaysia, and relevant governmental and regulatory agencies to do our part in supporting the conservation of tigers.
 The conservation efforts include protection and monitoring of tigers as well as engagement with communities.

-Strengthening Tiger Conservation Effort in the Belum-Temengor Forest Complex
+Strengthening Tiger Conservation in the Belum-Temengor Forest Complex

 The Malayan tiger (Panthera tigris jacksoni) can only be found in Peninsular Malaysia and was recognised in 2004 as the 9th sub-species.
-In the 1950s, there was an estimated of 3,000 tigers, but as of today, only about 300 Malayan tigers are believed to have remained.
+In the 1950s, there was an estimated 3,000 Malayan tigers roaming in the forest, but as of today, less than 150 remaining tigers are believed to have survived.
 This number has not been confirmed for certain.

-Maybank Foundation and WWF-Malaysia have partnered together to conserve tigers in the Belum-Temengor Forest Complex , a priority site for tiger under National Tiger Conservation Action Plan.
+The partnership aims to conserve the Malayan tiger population in the Belum-Temengor Forest Complex, a priority site for tiger under National Tiger Conservation Action Plan.
 WWF-Malaysia will also lobby for conservation measures such as better protection access in the forest, enhancement of ecological linkages, and better logging practices.
 Being one of its kind, this is the only NGO-led tiger conservation programme in the site with the highest tiger density in Malaysia.
-WWF-Malaysia also engages with the local indigenous communities in the Belum-Temengor Forest Complex to raise their awareness and explore sustainable livelihoods for their long-term benefits.
+WWF-Malaysia also engages with the local indigenous communities in Belum-Temengor to raise their awareness and explore sustainable livelihoods for their long-term benefits.

 In order to strengthen the tiger conservation efforts, Maybank Foundation and WWF-Malaysia have developed our own strategies that will further assist in the conservation of tigers.

-One of the strategies is we gradually increase patrolling efforts from 1,500 km to 3,000 km per year.
-Through these planned efforts, we can save more tigers that are being protected in the Belum-Temengor Forest Complex.
+One of the strategies is to gradually increase patrolling efforts from 1,500 km to 3,000 km per year.
+Through these planned efforts, we hope to save more tigers that are currently in the Belum-Temengor Forest Complex.

 Thus, it creates public awareness on tiger conservation and to inform the public about Maybank’s initiative as a responsible corporate entity to conserve the tiger population.
 The other strategy was to reduce poaching threats and report any wildlife crimes to Department of Wildlife and National Parks (PERHILITAN) as previously, there were many crime cases reported such as foreigner campsites, illegal hunting, and the increasing number of tiger poaching activities.
 In the future, we hope to create more campaigns that would encourage the public to raise much awareness about the dwindling number of wild tigers in Asia as an important part of the programme.